-Enabling Scripting on SAPGUI 6.20 (client side)
+Enabling Scripting on SAPGUI 6.20 Client

-In order to allow VuGen to run scripts, you must also enable scripting on the SAPGUI client.
+To allow VuGen to run scripts, you must also enable scripting on the SAPGUI client.
 You should also configure the client not to display certain messages, such as when a connection is established, or when a script is attached to the GUI process.